FortsAndMills/Abalone-MCTS/README.md

 # Abalone-MCTS
-Attempt to launch some kind of MCTS on Abalone game
+Attempt to launch some kind of MCTS / AlphaZero on Abalone game.
+Environment simulaton used: https://github.com/towzeur/gym-abalone

+Results: works too slow :(